The UCC Financing Statement for a Coop in NYC

 Co-op lenders must rely on the Uniform Commercial Code, or the UCC, to secure their loans.
 A UCC-1 financing statement is a 1-2-page form filed with the state secretary, which places a lien on the borrower’s personal property, the co-op shares.

 In effect, the filing of the UCC-1 gives third parties public notice of the lender’s security interest in personal property.
 It ensures that the borrower cannot sell their shares without paying off their loan first.
 This is a necessary form for lenders because not perfecting their interest in the co-op shares could have severe ramifications in a borrower’s default.
 The borrower cannot acquire additional indebtedness on the co-op without formal notification and the bank’s approval.

 What is the UCC-1 Financing Statement?

 A UCC-1 financing statement is the standard form lenders that require co-op buyers to file when borrowing.
-The UCC-1 becomes relevant when a borrower purchases the personal property, such as co-op shares, instead of buying the real property itself.
+The UCC-1 becomes relevant when a borrower purchases personal property, such as co-op shares, instead of real property.

 Examples of real property include land, buildings, and structures, which somebody can purchase using a traditional mortgage.

 The types of property and interests covered by this UCC-1 Financing Statement, including the following (any capitalized terms used in this Schedule A and not defined herein shall have the meaning assigned to them in that certain Consolidation, Extension, and Modification Agreement (CEMA loan) between Debtor and Secured Party (the “Mortgage”)):